naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

-Person A: I have so much energy, I want to run a marathon or commit a crime... which should I do?
+Selena: I have so much energy, I want to run a marathon or commit a crime... which should I do?

-Person B: Please don’t get arrested.
+Nadine Sad: Please don’t get arrested.

-Person A: No promises! ❤️
+Selena: No promises! ❤️

-Person F: Why not both?
+Scruffy: Why not both?
 Get creative!

-Person A: Wonderful suggestion, thank you.
+Selena: Wonderful suggestion, thank you.

-Person B: Please don’t encourage them, Person F.
+Nadine Annoyed: Please don’t encourage them, Scruffy.

+%End of Part 1

+EpFin

+<script src="{{ '/assets/js/EpFormatter.js' | relative_url }}"></script